top of page

 What does this mean for my taxes?
 How many shares should I consider selling?
 What if I sell and the company’s value grows significantly next year?

 This is not a simple transaction.
-It is a major financial decision that can impact your ability to buy a house, pay off debt, or work toward financial independence.
+It's a major financial decision that can impact your ability to buy a house, pay off debt, or work toward financial independence.
 A rushed decision, made without a plan, can lead to irreversible outcomes or unintended tax consequences.

 First Things First: What Exactly Is a Tender Offer?